bjekic/WallSegmentation/README.md

 Also, if not using pretrained encoder and decoder, resnet pretrained model has to be downloaded into the [model_weights](./model_weights) directory (path to the pretrained model and all the needed details can be found [here](./model_weights/README.md))

+For changing other training hyperparameters, see inside the [constants.py](./utils/constants.py) script.

 ### Testing

 Wall segmentation models can be tested on arbitrary images using [testing.ipynb](./testing.ipynb) jupyter notebook.